Javits Fellowships (84.170)

 Applicant Eligibility

 Eligibility is limited to U.S. citizens or nationals, permanent residents of the United States, and citizens of any one of the Freely Associated States.
 Applicants must be enrolled or eligible to be enrolled in a graduate program in an approved field of study at an accredited institution of higher education.
-A minimum of sixty percent of these new fellowships shall be awarded to applicants in the humanities, twenty percent to applicants in the social sciences, and twenty percent to applicants in the arts.
+Sixty percent of these new fellowships shall be awarded to applicants in the humanities, twenty percent to applicants in the social sciences, and twenty percent to applicants in the arts.

 Beneficiary Eligibility